Industry / Project type

 Make it Happen

-If users have added specific time and day at which they wish to cary out the activity, the app will give subtle reminders through widgets.
+If users have added specific time and day at which they wish to carry out the activity, the app will give subtle reminders through widgets.
 If they haven't, it will suggest a suitable time based on user's schedule, weather etc.

 What should be the onboarding experience?